Pulse Feedback measures your company pulse – continuously, uniquely, and purposefully

 2. Give honest feedback

-Tick boxes, crosses, maybe a rating scale - that’s what most online employee surveys resemble.
+Tick boxes, crosses, maybe a rating scale – that’s what most online employee surveys resemble.
 But the real treasure is the free-written texts.
-Pulse primarily motivates comments.
+Pulse Feedback primarily motivates comments.
 There are nearly ten times more words written here than in traditional surveys.

-Pulse spares you the horror of text analysis.
+Pulse Feedback spares you the horror of text analysis.
 On the one hand, the feedback comments are especially important for the work in the teams.
 Therefore, the number of words to be read remains manageable for all employees.
-For evaluations at the department or company level, an automatic text analysis helps to quickly identify essential topics.
+For evaluations at the department or company level, an automatic text analysis quickly helps to identify essential topics.

 3. Real-time results from everyone

 Out of sight, out of mind?
 Not with our online employee survey.
 Rather than simply satisfying themselves by submitting their questionnaire, employees also view and reflect on their team members’ feedback.

 4. Battle plan of the teams